 - Wash your face.
 Apply a thin layer of the mask evenly over your face.
 Avoid the eye area.

-- Keep the mask on for 30 minutes.
+- Keep the mask on for around 10 minutes.
 Then rinse off thoroughly using lukewarm water and a gentle cleanser.

 - Apply your favorite moisturizer.